tcpdump Commands

 sudo tcpdump -i any port 443 -w tls_handshake.pcap -s 0

-Capture full handshake to file for detailed analysis with Wireshark.
-Shows certificate exchange and cipher negotiation.
+Capture full handshake to file for detailed analysis with Wireshark or tshark.
+Shows certificate exchange, cipher negotiation, and TLS version.

 Monitor certificate-related traffic